 Is it Decay Immunity or just good Cavity Prevention?
 Tooth decay is an international chronic infectious health disease in industrialized and developing countries, especially in young children.
 Early Childhood Caries (ECC) begins early in life, progresses rapidly, and causes immediate and long-term effects.
-People suffering from tooth decay, particularly untreated decay, and especially children, can… Read more »
+People suffering from tooth decay can also suffer pain, lack of self-esteem,… Read more »

 Posts Tagged: cavities

 Did you know that our tooth enamel is the hardest substance in the human body?
 Our teeth are meant to withstand bite force, bacteria, and trauma.
 Unfortunately, our teeth can still become cracked or chipped.
 At Lake Forest Dental Arts, we can repair and restore a damaged tooth.
 In today’s blog, your Chicago Cosmetic… Read more »

 Do you suffer from a chronic toothache?
 Do you find chewing and sometimes even talking to be difficult and painful?
 These are all common symptoms of advanced tooth decay.
 If left untreated, tooth decay can spread, infecting, and eventually even killing, your tooth.
 Often, a tooth cap or dental crown will be recommended to restore… Read more »

 Are you experiencing tooth sensitivity to hot or cold drinks?
 Are you currently suffering from a chronic toothache?
 You may have a cavity.
 Tooth decay is a common, but serious, dental issue.
 Over time, tooth decay can even threaten the stability of your teeth and the appearance of your smile.
 Thankfully, Dr. James Fondriest, offers… Read more »